CFC-Servers/cfc_cl_http_whitelist/README.md

 # cfc_cl_http_whitelist

 ## Configuring
-You can create files in lua/cfc_http_restrictions/configs to add your own default domains to your server
+You can create a file in `lua/cfc_http_restrictions/configs` to add your own default domains to your server. e.g. `lua/cfc_http_restrictions/config/myserver_config.lua`.
+See `lua/cfc_http_retrictions/default_config.lua` for an example.

 Configuration is loaded from lua files and a data file on in the clients data folder Each config thats loaded will overwrite values in the previous config, unless permanent=true is set on that config option